-(4) Advanced PDUs: To verify advanced PDUs for renewal of the Preliminary Teaching License or promotion to the Professional Teaching License, an educator must:
+(3) To verify Advanced PDUs for renewal of the Preliminary Teaching License or promotion to the Professional Teaching License, educators must:

-(a) Obtain verification of the advanced PDUs from their employing public school district or charter school.
-School districts or public schools must verify the completion of the advanced PDUs by submitting the Professional Educator Experience Report (PEER form); or
+(a) Obtain verification of the Advanced PDUs from their employing school district or charter school.
+Districts will indicate compliance through acknowledgement on the Professional Educator Experience Report (PEER) form; or

 (b) Obtain verification of the Advanced PDUs from their employing Education Service District.
-The Education Service District must verify the completion of the advanced PDUs by submitting the Professional Educator Experience Report (PEER form).
+Districts will indicate compliance through acknowledgement on the Professional Educator Experience Report (PEER) form.
 Educators may not obtain verification from an ESD unless they are directly employed by the ESD.

-(5) To verify enrollment and completion of advanced professional education program for renewal of the Preliminary Teaching License or promotion to the Professional Teaching License, an educator must provide:
+(4) To verify enrollment and completion of advanced professional education program for renewal of the Preliminary Teaching License or promotion to the Professional Teaching License, educators must provide: